thevjay/devTinder-fend/README.md

 - NavBar should update as soon as user logs in
 - Refactor our code to add constants file + create a componenets folder

+- You should not be access other routes without login
+- If take is not presen, redirect user to login page
+- LogOut
+- Profile